Renan2010/TurboBrowser/docs/building.md

 # Building RLBrowser

-The recommended way to build ungoogled-chromium is by consulting [the repository for your supported platform (links here)](platforms.md).
+The recommended way to build RLBrowser is by consulting [the repository for your supported platform (links here)](platforms.md).

 * *Linux users*: If your distribution is not listed, you will need to use Portable Linux.